ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-2/README.md

       <img src="assets/images/wireless_tracker_on_breadboard.png" alt="Image of the Wireless Tracker placed on a breadboard" width="320"/>

 2. Place components on your breadbaord:
-    - Connect LEDs to pins 4, 5, and 6.
+    - Connect green, yellow, and red LEDs to pins 4, 5, and 6.
 Notice that the LEDs have one wire that is longer.
 The longer wire should go in the socket that is connected to pin 4, 5, or 6.
 The shorter wire should go in the next row, past the channel cut into the bredboard.\
     - Connect 470-ohm resistors to the row with the short ends of the LEDs and the vertical row that is colored with a blue stripe, on the side of the board.
-See the image below.\
+See the image below.
     - Connect a jumper wire from one of the board pins labeled GND to the blue-striped ground row on the breadbaord.
-This completes the circuit back to the microcontroller from the breadboard.\
+This completes the circuit back to the microcontroller from the breadboard.
       <br>
       <img src="assets/images/red_LED_on_breadboard.png" alt="Image of red LED connection" width="320"/>
       <img src="assets/images/three_LEDs_on_breadboard.png" alt="Image of all components placed on breadbaord" width="320"/>

 3. Add the following lines to the declaration section:
     ```
-    #define RED_LED 4
+    #define RED_LED 6
     #define YEL_LED 5
-    #define GRN_LED 6
+    #define GRN_LED 4
     ```

-4. Add the following lines inside the setup() section:
+4. Add the following lines inside the ```setup()``` section:
     ```
     pinMode(RED_LED, OUTPUT);
     pinMode(YEL_LED, OUTPUT);
     pinMode(GRN_LED, OUTPUT);
     ```

-5. Add lines inside the loop() section that turn all the LEDs on and off along with the white onboard LED.
+5. Add lines inside the ```loop()``` section that turn all the LEDs on and off along with the white onboard LED.
 If you need a hint, realize that we are just copying what we did with the white LED for our new red, yellow and green LEDs.

 6. Once you get all of the LEDs working, create a stoplight.
 The stoplight should operate like this:
     - first, the green LED should be on and the other LEDs off for 4 seconds.